EE274 (Fall 25): Homework-3

 [10 points] Let's try to understand the compression results above a bit better:

-- Given a good implementation of an Arithmetic coder, what is approximate average codelength you might expect on compressing the
+- Given a good implementation of an Arithmetic coder, what is approximate average codelength per symbol you might expect on compressing the

 Feel free to experiment with the test functions, to print transformed data or to build better intuition with custom examples.
 Please include any relevant outputs in your submission which you found useful to answer these questions.

-- Given a good implementation of an Arithmetic coder, what is approximate average codelength you might expect on compressing the
+- Given a good implementation of an Arithmetic coder, what is approximate average codelength per symbol you might expect on compressing the

 - bzip2, bsc